 At Foothills at Red Oak Recovery, we like to refer to this modality as equine-assisted therapy.
 As an adolescent treatment center, we focus on discovering possible patterns of negative or dysfunctional behaviors or thought processes.
 Through equine therapy, therapists can observe the interactions between clients and the horses to uncover these patterns.

 It’s entirely natural for some participants to feel shy around the horses.
 After all, they are larger animals, and this tends to be the first time they are interacting with the animals.
-That said, almost everyone loses their fears when interacting with these gentle creatures.
-Therefore, typical behavioral patterns soon take over.
+That said, with time, clients often lose their fears when interacting with these gentle creatures.

 How Experiential Therapy Benefits Participants